-Before the GreenPages application can be started from Eclipse, the projects need to be imported.
+Before you can start the GreenPages application from Eclipse, you must import the projects.
 To import the projects into Eclipse:

 - 1. Open the Import Wizard using File \rightarrow Import. - 2.
 From the Import Wizard select General \rightarrow Existing Projects into Workspace and click Next: